 A Guide to Volunteering and Charity Involvement for Seniors

 Volunteering helps us age better.
 Those who regularly volunteer report lower rates of mortality and depression and enjoy increased happiness and self-esteem.
-Studies show that the older a person is, the greater the potential benefits of volunteering, making the simple act of giving back an essential part of staying healthy in our golden years.1
+Studies show that the older a person is, the greater the potential benefits of volunteering, making the simple act of giving back an essential part of staying healthy as we age.1

 Beyond good feelings and a sense of purpose, seniors who volunteer can make friends, learn new skills, and keep their minds sharper.
 Unlike a traditional job, volunteering offers the flexibility to fit into your schedule and the freedom to explore different opportunities to find the right fit.